ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 .. contents:: Topics

 Plugins are pieces of code that augment Ansible's core functionality.
 Ansible ships with a number of handy plugins, and you can easily write your own.
-This section describes the various types of plugins and how to implement them.
+This section describes the various types of Ansible  plugins and how to implement them.

 .. _plugin_guidelines:

 General Guidelines
 ------------------

-Some things that should apply to any type of plugin you develop.
+This section lists some things that should apply to any type of plugin you develop.

 Raising Errors
 ``````````````

 In general, errors encountered during execution should be returned by raising AnsibleError() or similar class with a message describing the error.
-When wrapping other exceptions into error messages you should always use the `to_text` Ansible function to ensure proper string compatiblity across
+When wrapping other exceptions into error messages, you should always use the `to_text` Ansible function to ensure proper string compatiblity across Python versions:
-Python versions:

 .. code-block:: python